Korea, Kimchi and more: having a blast in Busan

 For our final dinner before going to the airport we went to the Tamarind on lively Street 240 a short walk from our hotel.
 The menu has a mix of Middle Eastern, Khmer and European food.

-We enjoyed a hour or so at the National Museum, set in a red-brick symmetrical building that was overrun with bats after being abandoned in 1975.
+We enjoyed an hour or so at the National Museum, set in a red-brick symmetrical building that was overrun with bats after being abandoned in 1975.
 The four linked galleries around a leafy courtyard display an impressive range of sculptures and artefacts, laid out roughly chronologically, many taken from the Angkor temples.
 Later items of interest include the record-breaking longest shawl in the world on its loom and a piece of moon rock gifted to Cambodia from the USA.

 There is a great playground in Wat Botum Park close to the Cambodian-Vietnamese Friendship Monument and another opposite Wat Phnom, the hill which the city was named after.
 At the top of the hill is a white stupa containing a vihara where Khmer pray and try to discover their fortunes and a shrine to Daun Penh (Grandmother Penh) who founded the sanctuary, according to myth.
 A giant lawn clock on the hillside is interesting to see but doesn’t quite tell the right time.